getsentry/devenv/README.md

 For example, [gcloud](#gcloud) is installed to `[reporoot]/.devenv/bin/gcloud` (with the gcloud sdk at `[reporoot]/.devenv/bin/google-cloud-sdk`).
 An exception to this would be python virtualenvs, which was implemented before the idea of `[reporoot]/.devenv`.

+`devenv delete`

+This is the opposite of `sync`.
+It deletes a repo's dev environment.

 `devenv doctor`